Top 10 Oldest Language in the World Still Spoken Today

 - The Etruscan civilisation spoke Etruscan in what is now modern-day Italy.

-- This was the primary language from inscriptions and tombs, but its exact grammar and vocabulary remain largely undeciphered.
+- This was the primary language of inscriptions and tombs, but its exact grammar and vocabulary remain largely undeciphered.

-- Etruscan influenced early Roman culture, including religious practices and some aspects of the Latin language.
+- The Etruscan culture influenced early Roman culture, including religious practices and some aspects of the Latin language.

 2. Latin